Nuclear Medicine

 1. Cosmic rays from outer space.

-2. Radiation from the environment that occurs in building materials such as bricks, mostly in the form of radioactive radon gas.
+2. Radiation from the environment occurs in building materials like bricks and mostly in the form of radioactive radon gas.

-3. Radiation from inside our bodies from naturally occurring radioisotopes in the food we eat particularly potassium.
+3. Radiation from inside our bodies from naturally occurring radioisotopes in the foods we eat, particularly potassium.

 The international unit for radiation exposure is the Sievert (Sv).
 Over a year, we all get about two thousandths of a Sievert of radiation (2 mSv) from these sources.
 The dose of radiation from scans and x-rays ranges from 0.5-10 mSv.